Hwasong-13

-The Hwasong-13 is the official name given to two North Korean road-mobile intercontinental ballistic missiles, which were first displayed in 2012 and 2015 respectively.

-Hwasong-13 is believed to be under development from 2012 before its cancellation in 2017.
+The Hwasong-13 was an experimental North Korean road-mobile intercontinental ballistic missile (ICBM) project.
+Hwasong-13 had two variants, called KN-08 and KN-14 under the US nomenclature, first displayed at military parades in 2012 and 2015, respectively.
+However, both missile variants appeared during these parades were assessed as propaganda-purposed mock-ups or unreliable prototype missiles.
+It was believed to be under development from 2012 before its cancellation in 2017.
+North Korea had never confirmed any flight tests of either Hwasong-13 variants; however, there were two alleged tests in October 2016, but it might also involve other types of long-range missile.

 2012 version

 The first version of Hwasong-13, called KN-08 under the U.S. naming convention and also known as Nodong-C was first displayed during a military parade in April 2012 to mark the 100th birth anniversary of Kim Il Sung.
 It is a liquid-fueled missile, with an estimated range of 5500-10000 km.